mlooft/multi-step-form/readme.txt

 2. Use our customizable and animated progress bar to guide your users through your forms.
 Change the colors to match your CI.

 == Changelog ==

+= 1.0.6 =

+* fixed progress-bar style importance
+* you can now choose to send a cc mail to the user (optional)

 = 1.0.5 =